Arlington-Alexandria Coalition for the Homeless (AACH)

 In the 2000s, the organization focused on important infrastructure improvements and developing strong community partnerships.
 Looking to better reflect how its mission and services evolved and expanded over the years the organization rebranded to Bridges to Independence in 2015.

-Today, Bridges serves more than 120 families and over 300 individuals including 200 youth.
+Today, Bridges serves over 500 individuals including over 200 youth each year.
 Bridges has helped hundreds of families emerge from homelessness into independent, productive lives.
 In 2020, Bridges to Independence sought to expand the scope and reach of its services.

 2020: Merged with the Bonder and Amanda Johnson Community Development Corporation (BAJCDC)